Your Journey Through Fertility Treatments

 What happens at your consultation?

 At your initial consultation, one of our fertility specialist doctors will review your medical history (and that of your partner, if appropriate) and give you a full physical examination.
-If you’re a woman, this will include an internal examination.
-If you’re a man, you may need to produce a semen sample for analysis.
+For women this may include an internal examination and for men a semen analysis.

 Your specialist will explore all the available options with you, and together you’ll agree a suitable course of treatment, prescribe the medication you’ll need and set a date for your treatment to start.